openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

    * - ``executor_thread_pool_size`` = ``64``

-     - (Integer) Size of executor thread pool.
+     - (Integer) Size of executor thread pool when executor is threading or eventlet.

    * - ``rpc_response_timeout`` = ``60``